-Recall that an angle is defined to be a right angle if it has a supplementary angle to which it is congruent.
-We don't have "degrees" yet.
-Euclid's version is the same, except for "equal to one another" instead of "congruent".
-But here is where the historical controversies began: Proclus argued that IV can be proved from the other postulates, and we'll see (pp. 128-129 and 143) that that is so in the Hilbert reformulation (which, however, has axioms that go beyond Euclid's first three).
-The parallel postulate P. For every line l and every point P not on l, there is a unique line m through P parallel to l.
-Euclid's fifth postulate was superficially very different: E V. That, if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which are the angles less than the two right angles.
+P. For every line l and every point P not on l, there is a unique line m through P parallel to l.

+Euclid's fifth postulate was superficially very different:

+E V. That, if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which are the angles less than the two right angles.

 Later geometers (notably Proclus (5th century) and Playfair (18th century)) settled on P as the best formulation of Euclidean parallelism.

-Instructions and requests for W questions and term papers - 1.
-Turn in W problems on separate paper (not stapled to the rest of the home-work). - 2.
-Use a word processor if possible.
+Instructions and requests for W questions and term papers

+1. Turn in W problems on separate paper (not stapled to the rest of the home-work).

+- 2. Use a word processor if possible.
 (Graphics software such as Geometer's Sketchpad is also laudable.)
 But I do not insist that you learn any particular software. - 2a.
 If you have occasion to send me a paper electronically, please convert it to PDF or PostScript format (not .doc, for example). - 3.
 It is not usually necessary in homework to copy the problem statement verbatim, but it's nice to make your essay self-contained; explain what you're talking about!
-On the major papers I insist on a descriptive title (not just "Exercise 3.2") and a decent introductory paragraph (don't just launch into a proof of something you haven't stated).

-4. Guidelines for good writing:
+On the major papers I insist on a descriptive title (not just "Exercise 3.2") and a decent introductory paragraph (don't just launch into a proof of something you haven't stated). - 4.
+Guidelines for good writing:

+'''

+http://calclab.math.tamu.edu/~fulling/m467/guidelines.pdf

+'''

-http://calclab.math.tamu.edu/~fulling/m467/guidelines.pdf - 5.
-Double-spacing will be appreciated, especially on rough drafts.
+- 5. Double-spacing will be appreciated, especially on rough drafts.
 (Printing on both sides of the page is OK.) - 6.
-Turn in the rough draft along with the finished product (but not stapled to it).
+Turn in the rough draft along with the finished product.
+The two should not be stapled together.
 Usually you won't get the rough draft back; it goes into my files. - 7.
-Good writing does not mean:

-(1) Covers or binders.

-(2) Florid literary artistry (science fiction novels, for instance).
+Good writing does not mean: - (1) Covers or binders. - (2) Florid literary artistry (science fiction novels, for instance).
 Scientific writing is expected to be sober (which does not mean deadly dull).
 A little bit of humor may work.

 [Proceed to the class exercises and discussions from Chap 1.]